 You’ve made bone broth!
 You can serve this alone, add it to water, or place it over their food each day for an added boost.

 Collagen for Dogs

 As dogs age, their bodies produce less and less collagen.
-This can lead to dry or brittle hair and nails, joint pain due to decreased joint lubrication , and poor muscle tone because the body doesn’t have the right building blocks to make new collagen fibers.
+This can lead to dry or brittle hair and nails, joint discomfort due to decreased joint lubrication , and poor muscle tone because the body doesn’t have the right building blocks to make new collagen fibers.
 Senior dogs with poor diets are especially at risk for developing these problems since they don’t get enough nutrients from their food to create new collagen fibers needed for healthy skin and bones.

 Collagen is another option to look into as a supplement for senior dogs.
 Collagen is a protein that’s naturally present in your dog’s body, as well as in the meat and bones of the food she eats.
-Collagen improves the strength of the skin and tendons, resulting in more flexibility and less likely to suffer from joint pain.
+Collagen improves the strength of the skin and tendons, resulting in more flexibility and less likely to suffer from joint discomfort.